Larry J. Hopkins

 Larry Jones Hopkins (October 25, 1933 – November 15, 2021) was an American businessman and politician who represented Kentucky's 6th congressional district in the United States House of Representatives from 1979 to 1993.
 He was the Republican nominee for governor of Kentucky in 1991 and lost to Brereton C. Jones.

 He was the father of actor Josh Hopkins.

 Early life and education

 Hopkins was born in Detroit and raised in Kentucky, the son of Louise Jones and James Glenn Hopkins.
-He attended public schools in Wingo, Kentucky and Murray State University.
+He attended public schools in the village of Wingo, Kentucky and later attended Murray State University.

 Career

 Hopkins served in the United States Marine Corps from 1954 to 1956 and was a stockbroker with Hilliard Lyons.
-Hopkins served as Fayette County clerk before serving as the Kentucky House of Representatives from 1972 to 1976 and the Kentucky Senate from 1976 to 1978.
+Hopkins served as Fayette County clerk before serving as the Kentucky House of Representatives from 1972 to 1978 and the Kentucky Senate in 1978.